-Among histone modifications, acetylation is the well-characterized regulator of gene expression.
-In one set of studies, inhibitors of enzymes promoting histone acetylation, called histone acetyltransferases (HAT), have been shown to disrupt fear memory formation (REF).
-For example, Maddox (2013a) and coauthors showed that infusion of histone acetyltransferase inhibitor, garcinol, into the rat LA resulted in significantly lower levels of acetylation of histone H3 and disrupted consolidation and reconsolidation of fear memory 30 minutes after injections.
+Among histone modifications, acetylation is the most well-characterized regulator of gene expression.
+In one set of studies, inhibitors of enzymes promoting histone acetylation, called histone acetyltransferases (HAT) disrupted fear memory formation (REF).
+For example, Maddox (2013a) and coauthors showed that infusion of the histone acetyltransferase inhibitor, garcinol, into the rat LA resulted in significantly lower levels of histone H3 acetylation and disrupted consolidation and reconsolidation of fear memory.
 Conversely, a second set of studies have shown that inhibitors of histone deacetylases (HDAC), enzymes that reduce or reverse histone acetylation, facilitate fear memory consolidation in the amygdala (Monsey et al, 2011, Maddox et al, 2013a, 2013b).
-For example, it was shown that intra-LA infusions of the histone deacetylase inhibitor, TSA, led to elevated level of H3 acetylation and enhanced long-term memory after auditory fear conditioning (Monsey et al, 2011).
+That is, it was shown that intra-LA infusions of the histone deacetylase inhibitor, TSA, led to elevated level of H3 acetylation and enhanced long-term memory after auditory fear conditioning (Monsey et al, 2011).

 Another type of epigenetic modification, that does not involve changing of histones structures, is DNA methylation.
 Two lines of evidence illustrate the role of this epigenetic modification in consolidation of a CS-US fear memory.
-First, expression of DNA methyltransferases (DNMTs), enzymes promoting DNA methylation, is increased in amygdala following fear conditioning (Monsey et al, 2011, Lay et al, 2018).
+First, expression of DNA methyltransferases (DNMTs), enzymes promoting DNA methylation, is increased in the amygdala following fear conditioning (Monsey et al, 2011, Lay et al, 2018).
 Second, blocking the activity of these enzymes impaired fear memory consolidation (Maddox et al, 2014).

 Role for BLA in Second-Order Fear Conditioning

 As noted above, animals and people also learn to fear cues that signal learned sources of danger.
 Pavlov described this conditioning as second-order, to distinguish it from learning about cues that signal innate sources of danger (such as the tone paired with shock), which he described as first-order (REF).
 In the past decade, research in our laboratory has examined the role of the BLA in encoding and consolidating second-order conditioned fear.
 This work has shown that, as is the case for first-order conditioned fear, the encoding and consolidation of second-order fear requires neuronal activity in the BLA.
-For example, Parkes and Westbrook (2010) showed that inhibiting the BLA activity with GABA agonist, muscimol, prior to S2-S1 pairings prevents the acquisition of fear to S2.
-Similarly, Lay and coauthors (2018) demonstrated that infusions of sodium-channel blocker, bupivacaine, into the BLA of rats after the S2-S1 pairings resulted in low levels of freezing to the second-order, but not first-order, CS during its subsequent tests.
+For example, Parkes and Westbrook (2010) showed that inhibiting activity in the BLA prior to S2-S1 pairings (via infusions of the GABA agonist, muscimol) prevents the acquisition of fear to S2.
+Similarly, Lay and coauthors (2018) demonstrated that infusions of the sodium-channel blocker, bupivacaine, into the BLA after S2-S1 pairings resulted in low levels of freezing to the second-order, but not first-order, CS during its subsequent tests.

 Within the BLA, many of the cellular and molecular processes required for the encoding and consolidation of second-order conditioned fear are also required for the encoding and consolidation of first-order conditioned fear.
 That is, like first-order conditioned fear, the encoding of second-order conditioned fear requires activation of NMDA receptors in the BLA (Parkes & Westbrook, 2010).
 Pre-training infusions of an NMDA receptor antagonist, ifenprodil, prevent freezing to S2 at test.
 Further, consolidation of this fear also requires CaMKII/IV signaling, gene expression and DNA methylation in the BLA (Lay et al., 2018).
-Post-training infusions of a CaMKII/IV inhibitor, KN-62, a transcriptional inhibitor, actinomycin-D, or the DNMT inhibitors, Rg108 and 5-AZA froze less when tested to the S2 alone compared to controls that received the same infusions several hours after the second-order conditioning session.
+Rats that received post-training infusions of a CaMKII/IV inhibitor, KN-62, a transcriptional inhibitor, actinomycin-D, or the DNMT inhibitors, Rg108 and 5-AZA froze less when tested to the S2 alone compared to controls that received the same infusions several hours after the second-order conditioning session.